johanmazoyer/Asterix/README.md

 # Asterix

-Asterix is a package to simulate high-contrast imaging correction algorithms with various coronagraphs, developed at LESIA / Paris Observatory.
+Asterix is a package to simulate high-contrast imaging correction algorithms with various coronagraphs, developed at LIRA / Paris Observatory.

 Please find the latest documentation and installation procedure on our webpage: https://asterix-hci.readthedocs.io/